New Jersey Virtual Sports

+Virtual sports aren’t video games that you sit down and play.
+The only human element of virtual sports is the capability to bet on the outcomes.
 When you “play” virtual sports you’re simply watching as a match or race plays out; you have no control over the outcome of the game.

 Unlike esports or skill-based games, virtual sports contests are played by the game itself, with the outcomes based on the combination of historical data embedded into the game and a random number generator capable of creating an endless supply of potential scenarios.

+Just like in real sports, the better team doesn’t always win.
 The data makes the players and horses unique and provides a way to handicap the contests and race, and once the odds have been established the random number generator is introduced.

-How does wagering on virtual sports work?
+How does betting on virtual sports work?

 - You look at the odds, place your bets, and sit back and watch the game or race.